-GST council meets to discuss revenue shortfall as states demand setting up panel to reach consensus

-New Delhi, Oct 12: The GST Council in its meeting on Monday is likely to discuss the suggestion of non-BJP ruled states of setting up a ministerial panel to develop consensus on the issue of compensation, sources said.
+No consensus to make up for GST shortfall of states: Nirmala Sitharaman

+FM Sitharaman added that the Centre has issued a borrowing calendar, and if it goes beyond that to borrow, the G-Sec deals which are used as a benchmark for every other borrowing will go up, which will increase borrowing costs for states and private sector too.

+At the end of today's meeting 12 states had accepted the centre's payment proposal - borrow from the markets - while nine others stood their ground and insisted that the central government, which is bound to provide GST compensation, do the borrowing.

-The Council, chaired by Union Finance Minister Nirmala Sitharaman and comprising of state finance ministers, will for the third time in a row discuss the issue of funding the shortfall of Goods and Services Tax (GST) revenue of states.
+The Council, chaired by Union Finance Minister Nirmala Sitharaman and comprising of state finance ministers, met the third time in a row discuss the issue of funding the shortfall of Goods and Services Tax (GST) revenue of states.

 While some opposition ruled states are demanding that a Group of Ministers be set up to arrive at a decision on the mechanism for funding compensation shortfall, BJP ruled states, which have already opted for the borrowing option given by the Centre, are of the view that they should be given a go ahead so that they can get money quickly.